- 1/2 cup dry bread crumbs

 - 2 tablespoons lemon juice

-- In a large resealable plastic bag, combine the bread crumbs, cheese, parsley, salt if desired and pepper.
+- Combine the bread crumbs, cheese, parsley, salt if desired and pepper.
 Place milk in a shallow bowl.
-Dip chicken in milk, then shake in the crumb mixture.
+Dip chicken in milk, then toss in the crumb mixture.

 - Place chicken in a greased 13x9-in. baking dish.
 Combine the butter, garlic and lemon juice; drizzle over the chicken.
 Sprinkle with paprika.